Classification of Quiver Hopf Algebras and Pointed Hopf Algebras of Type One: Abstract

-\begin {abstract} The quiver Hopf algebras are classified by means of ramification system with irreducible representations.
+Quiver Hopf algebras are classified by means of ramification systems with irreducible representations.
 This leads to the classification of Nichols algebras over group algebras and pointed Hopf algebras of type one.

-0.1cm 2000 Mathematics Subject Classification: 16W30, 16G10
+0.5cm { 2000 Mathematics Subject Classification: 16W30, 16G10